PiotrZadka/Social-Network-PHP/Assignment/docs.md

 ## View All Profiles
 To view all set-up profiles, visit **/browse_profiles.php**.
 Click on a chosen username to view his/her profile.
 Only users with **set-up profiles** are visible.
 Back-end checks which user was clicked and generates new hyper-link that passes URL parameters to **/show_profile.php**.

+## Visit specific Profile
+To visit specific profile please use **/show_profile.php?username=NAME** replacing `NAME` with chosen username.

+## Global Feed
+Users can visit global feed by visiting **/global_feed.php***.
+Global feed retrieves all posts from the database that were created by active users.
+Users can compose a **140 characters long** message and post it to global feed which is **visible to everyone**.
+Upon clicking `Post Message` user will recieve a notification either the post was **Successful** or **not**.
+Each user has an option to `Like` a post that he thinks is amusing.
+**Unfortunetly I had no success implementing the LIVE feed**.
+To retrieve new posts or update on the likes user need to **hit F5 button to refresh** entire page.

+## Developer Tools
+The administrator account `admin` has access to extra features.
+One of them is to **mute** abusive users.
+To mute a user, please visit **/global_feed.php** and search for a post that appears to be abusive.
+Next to that post will be a visible button named `mute` which upon clicking disables ability to post new messages to global feed.
+Each muted user will be visible above input box.
+To unmute a user please click the `unmute` button next to the user you wish to unmute.
+Each muted user will be informed that is muted and can't post any messages to global feed.